Trump pushes infrastructure plan as Russia probe heats up

-CINCINNATI, Ohio (Reuters) - President Donald Trump on Wednesday trumpeted plans for $1 trillion in U.S. infrastructure spending as he struggles to gain momentum for his economic agenda amid growing attention on the probe into alleged ties between his campaign and Russia.
+CINCINNATI, Ohio, June 7 (Reuters) - President Donald Trump on Wednesday promoted plans for $1 trillion in U.S. infrastructure spending aimed at boosting jobs and the economy in a move that could shift attention from a probe into alleged ties between his campaign and Russia.

-"America wants to build," Trump said.
-"There is no limit to what we can achieve.
-All it takes is a bold and daring vision and the will to make it happen."
+"It is time to rebuild our country, to bring back our jobs, to restore our dreams, and yes, to put America first," Trump said, according to excerpts released by the White House.

+"We are going to restore America's industrial might, creating the jobs and tax base to put new infrastructure all over this country."

 Speaking in Cincinnati, Ohio, Trump reviewed a proposal announced earlier this year to leverage $200 billion in his budget proposal into a $1 trillion of projects to privatize the air traffic control system, strengthen rural infrastructure and repair bridges, roads and waterways.

-Trump said he would not allow the United States to become a “museum of former glory.”
-He spoke about backing large transformative projects but did not give specifics.

-“We will construct incredible new monuments to American grit that inspire wonder for generations and generations,” he said.

-Trump pointed to a government program that allows the private sector to tap into low-cost government loans called the Transportation Infrastructure Finance and Innovation Act as a way to leverage federal funds with state, local, and private sector funding.
+Trump is pointing to a government program that allows the private sector to tap into low-cost government loans called the Transportation Infrastructure Finance and Innovation Act as a way to leverage federal funds with state, local, and private sector funding.

 Transportation Secretary Elaine Chao said at a Senate hearing on Wednesday that administration plans to unveil a detailed legislative proposal by the end of September.